NataliaLKB/learn-git-basics/README.md

 git clone https://github.com/NataliaLKB/learn-git-basics.git
 ```

-You should now be ablle to redirect into the directory just created using the command line.
+You should now be able to redirect into the directory just created using the command line.

 Next, it is good to get in the habit after each command to use `git status`.
 Let us use it now.